Guide to Sunscreens

 3. Apply sunscreen every day – even on cloudy days!

 4. Most adults need about 1 ounce or 2 tablespoons of sunscreen to fully cover their body.
 Thin, light-weight, and light-colored fabrics are more likely to allow sunlight to filter through to your skin.
-Make sure to apply all areas your skin may be exposed.
+Make sure to apply sunscreen to areas where your skin may be exposed.
 Do not forget your feet, neck, and ears!

 Looking for safe, recommended sunscreen products?
-Use Skin Cancer Foundation’s sun protection product finder: https://www.skincancer.org/recommended-products/
+Use the Skin Cancer Foundation’s sun protection product finder: https://www.skincancer.org/recommended-products/

-At Galen Dermatology we recommend and sell EltaMD sunscreen products.
+At Galen Dermatology, we recommend and sell EltaMD sunscreen products.
 This brand offers a variety of sunscreens formulated for all skin types and lifestyles.
-Call us (423) 954-9017 for more information or come by to get your sunscreen and start protecting your skin today!
+Call us at (423) 954-9017 for more information or come by to get your sunscreen and start protecting your skin today!